Regardless of background, we as product managers are obligated to know how to ship effective B2B (business-to-business) products.

 To be honest, this challenge is one that I’m still learning how to overcome.

 I’ve found that having the executive sponsor and the frontline champion talk about the new feature in an all-hands meeting has driven some amount of adoption.
-I’ve also found that emails and videos outside of the product are moderately successfully in resetting user expectations.
+I’ve also found that emails and videos outside of the product are moderately successful in resetting user expectations.

 My point is that new features in B2B will rarely be found organically, because when people are going through their critical day-to-day flows, they’re too focused to see your new feature.